What to Include in Your Sub Folder

 Another helpful tip is to store your sub folder somewhere obvious.
 I keep mine in a clearly labeled binder right by my computer so it’s easy to find.
 I even let a trusted colleague know where it’s kept, just in case I’m ever out unexpectedly.
 If your school uses Google Drive, it’s worth uploading a digital backup there too.
 That way, everything, from rosters to sub plans, is just a click away.

 Don’t forget the personal touch.
-I always include a thank you note and, when possible, a small token of appreciation for my sub.
+I always include a thank-you note and, when possible, a small token of appreciation for my sub.
 Whether it’s a coffee gift card or a quick promise to cover their class in return, showing gratitude goes a long way.
 Substitutes often step into chaos, and a little kindness can make their day.

 Love this activity.
 I'm going to add this to my sub folder.
 Thanks!